tegenterter/tabiya-cli/README.md

 The [sample database](examples/database.pgn) contains three famous games where black plays the Pirc defense, while the [sample configuration file](examples/positions.yaml) searches for one particular position that occurred in two of the games.

-The [resulting database](examples/output.pgn) was generated with the following instructions:
+The [resulting database](examples/output.pgn) was generated with the following instructions in bash:

 ```bash
 ./tabiya --pgn examples/pirc.pgn --config examples/positions.yaml >> examples/output.pgn